PipWhite/hangman/README.md

 Calls the check_guess() method with the users input as a parameter.  <br>

 #### check_guess(letter_guess)
-Takes the users guess as a parameter.
+Takes the users guess as a parameter. <br>
-Converts the guess to lowercase. checks if the letter is in the target word and prints an appropriate response
+Converts the guess to lowercase. <br>
+Checks if the letter is in the target word and prints an appropriate response. <br>

+### Independent methods
+#### play_game
+Takes word_list as an argument <br>
+Creates an instance of the Hangman class and assigns the number of lives <br>
+Tracks the number of lives and how many letters are left to guess <br>
+Ends the game when either the user runs out of lives or have guessed all the correct letters